 Types of volunteer opportunities

 Help Feed Families: Open Monday, Wednesday, and Friday from 10am to 2pm, MSC’s Federal Way food bank serves 700-900 households per week with emergency and supplemental food.
 Shifts vary and are available Monday – Friday, minimum commitment is 4 hours, one day per week.
 Volunteers help greet customers, update files in the computer database, pick up food donations, distribute food to customers, receive and sort donations, and clean-up and organize the warehouse.
-MSC is currently in need of volunteers to check-in customers on the computers at the food bank.
-Requires a once weekly commitment (Mon, Wed, or Fri) from 9:30am-2pm for six months.
-Computer skills preferred, training provided.

 Give the Gift of Education: MSC helps adults and youth bolster their education to become more successful at sustaining life-long stability.
 Volunteers work one-on-one or lead small classes.
 No prior teaching experience is required.
 Times and locations vary and are flexible.
 We ask for a 3-hour a week commitment (two shifts of 1.5 hours) for a minimum of six months.
 Volunteers hep adults complete their GED requirements, help students for whom English is a foreign language to improve their reading, writing, and speaking skills (you do not need to know another language), or work with adult students to help them with basic reading, writing, and math.
+Volunteer applications for education programs are currently on hold as we are currently at the capacity we can serve at this time.
+If you wish to apply to volunteer with the education department, you may still apply; however, your application will be put on a wait list and it may be several months before we have availability for volunteering opportunities.

 Improve the quality of life for the elderly and disabled: A long-term care ombudsman volunteer is trained, certified, and authorized by the Washington State Long-Term Care Ombudsman Program to advocate for residents of long-term care facilities.
 Volunteer are located all over the state.
 A thirty-hour training is required.
 Volunteers visit their assigned facilities on a weekly basis, spending about four hours per week working on behalf of residents to resolve issues of resident care, resident rights, family matters, and finances.